michkoll/ansible-role-cowrie/README.md

 ```
 Reset cowrie database.
 All data will be deleted.

-TODO

 Dependencies
 ------------

-TODO
+Dependency to hardening role for changing ssh port and basic iptables rules.

+See https://github.com/michkoll/ansible-role-hardening for more details.

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+After installing the role (```requirements.xml``` or as dependency) you can use the role as described here:

-    - hosts: servers
+    - hosts: cowrie
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: cowrie}

 License
 -------